 If traveling with kids, be sure to have them partake in programs, which allow them to dress-up in period costumes, as well as handle tools and utensils that would have been around at the time.
-Guided tours are available and are highly recommended; if you prefer to go at your own pace, grab one of the audio guides upon arrival.
+Guided tours are available and are highly recommended.
+If you prefer to go at your own pace, pick up one of the complimentary audio guides upon arrival.

 3. Urquhart Castle, Loch Ness

 Few legends stir the imagination quite as vividly as Scotland's Loch Ness, home to the mythical monster (apparently) of the same name.
 Just a short drive from the nearby city of Inverness, Loch Ness also just so happens to be where you'll find some of the country's most picturesque ruins: the 13th-century Urquhart Castle.

 Fun things to do here while sightseeing include taking a tour led by one of the attraction's costumed guides, or having the kids dress up in medieval costumes.
 Be sure to visit the Grand Tower with its incredible views over Loch Ness.
 Although much of the castle was laid to waste in the late 1600s, it's easy to see just how formidable a stronghold Urquhart once was.

-- Visiting Loch Ness: Top Attractions & Tours
+- Read More: Visiting Loch Ness: Top Attractions & Tours

 4. Balmoral Castle, Aberdeenshire